sgkang/website/about/index.md

 # Short Bio

-I got my PhD in Geophysics at University of British Columbia, Canada, in 2018.
-My thesis work focussed on computational electromagnetics and its application to mining problems.
-Currently, I am a Postdoctoral Researcher in [Environmental Geophysics Group](https://enviro.stanford.edu/) at Stanford University.
-My focus is on advancing use of an airborne electromagnetic and remote sensing methods for groundwater management and groundwater science.
-I continue to contribute to the development of open source software, [SimPEG](https://www.simpeg.xyz), and educational resources, [GeoSci.xyz](https://www.geosci.xyz), for geophysics.
+I completed his PhD in Geophysics at the University of British Columbia, Canada, in 2018.
+His thesis work focused on computational electromagnetics and its application to mineral exploration.
+Currently, I am an Assistant Professor in [Electromagnetic Geophysics Lab](http://emgeolab.org/) at the University of Manitoba.
+His research focuses on advancing electromagnetic imaging for groundwater and miniing applications.
+I continue to contribute to the development of open source software, [SimPEG](https://www.simpeg.xyz), and educational resources, [GeoSci.xyz](https://www.geosci.xyz), for applied geophysics.

 # Curriculum Vitae

-A PDF version of my CV: Download Curriculum Vitae
+A PDF version of my CV:

-<a href="https://github.com/sgkang/website/raw/master/pdf/cv-seogikang-2021.pdf" target="_blank" type="application/pdf" rel="external noopener noreferrer"><i class="fa fa-file-pdf-o"></i> Download Curriculum Vitae</a>
+<a href="https://drive.google.com/file/d/1ja2pF78z9ja9y5mArkP5dLtljh-K9L_0/view?usp=sharing" target="_blank" type="application/pdf" rel="external noopener noreferrer"><i class="fa fa-file-pdf-o"></i> Download Curriculum Vitae</a>

 # Around the internet